CollegeAmerica - Phoenix Data & Information Overview

 The student to faculty ratio at CollegeAmerica - Phoenix is 23 to 1, which is high when compared to the national average of 15 to 1.
 This may indicate that some of your classes will be larger in size than they would be at other schools.
 However, upper level classes will probably be smaller.

 Percent of Full-Time Faculty

-The full-time faculty percentage at CollegeAmerica - Phoenix is 55%.
-This is higher than the national average of 47%.
+The full-time faculty percentage at CollegeAmerica - Phoenix is 47%.
+This is comparable to the national average of 47%.

 Retention and Graduation Rates at CollegeAmerica - Phoenix

 Freshmen Retention Rate